vyos/vyos-documentation/docs/configuration/firewall/index.rst

 Matching criteria
 =================

-There are a lot of matching criteria gainst which the package can be tested.
+There are a lot of matching criteria against which the package can be tested.

 .. cfgcmd:: set firewall name <name> rule <1-9999> source address